vtog/labGuides/source/ocp/local-mirror-registry.rst

 Configure Openshift Update Service
 ----------------------------------

-The following steps walk through configuring the Openshift Update Service.
-This process is required to update a disconnected cluster, using your local registry.
+This process is required to update a disconnected cluster using your local disconnected registry.

 #.
-The OpenShift Update Service Operator needs the config map key name
+The Update Service Operator needs the config map to include the key name
    "updateservice-registry" in the registry CA cert.
-Edit the ConfigMap "registry-config" and add the new section using the cert.
+Edit the ConfigMap "registry-config" and add the new section using the same local mirror cert.

-   .. note:: This ConfigMap was created in the previous section.
+   .. attention:: This ConfigMap was created in the previous section.

    .. code-block:: bash